Find the FOXG1 Syndrome ‘Gene Review’ in the NIH National Library of Medicine HERE

 What is FOXG1 Syndrome?

 FOXG1 syndrome is a rare genetic neurodevelopmental disorder caused by a mutation in the FOXG1 gene.
-FOXG1 gene is one of the first and most important genes for early brain development and when impaired, causes cognitive and physical disabilities as well as medical complexities including epilepsy.
+FOXG1 gene is one of the first and most important genes for early brain development and when impaired, causes developmental disabilities as well as medical complexities, including epilepsy.

 *The FOXG1 Patient Registry and FOXG1 Natural History Study are the validated sources of FOXG1 patient data.
 If you or someone you know was diagnosed with FOXG1 syndrome, please make sure they are registered and enrolled.